Disruption-Consulting/autoMigrate/README.md

 - ensuring grants on any SYS-owned source objects to application schemas/users are replayed in the target database
 - ensuring tablespaces are set to their pre-migration status on completion

-Migration a 500GB database running on 11.2.0.4 on AIX over a network supporting 100 GB/hour bandwidth to target 19C database running on RHEL would involve:
+A recent migration of a 500GB NONCDB database running on 11.2.0.4 on AIX over a network supporting 100 GB/hour bandwidth to a target 19C PDB database running on Red Hat Enterprise Linux involved:

 |APPLICATION AVAILABLE|ELAPSED TIME|SOURCE DATABASE|TARGET DATABASE|
 |:---:|--|--|--|